 The underpants were a mixed bag of results.
 One person said of the absorbent underpants: "I didn't have any leaks and they were pretty comfortable (I used them without a cup or tampon)."

-Combining the cup with the backup of the absorbent underpants was a popular option, with one triallist saying, "It was nice to know there was another barrier of protection."
+Some trialists combined the undies with a menstrual cup, with one saying, "It was nice to know there was another barrier of protection."

 The underpants were also embraced as a precautionary measure, with comments including, "They're good to wear if you're expecting your period" and "They were a particular success on those last few days that don't warrant a tampon."

 Again, there were both positive and negative responses.
 Some loved the texture, with comments including: "The period underpants were much more comfortable than a pad," and "I never really liked using pads but the underpants pleasantly surprised me."

 However, three commented that if they caught some heavy flow, it wasn't very comfortable keeping them on all day, with one describing the feeling as "soggy".

 Are they easy to clean?